EWU’s Enduring Support of Chicano Education

 M.E.Ch.A.’s leadership and activism are well recognized on campus.
 Some active members are currently serving important leadership positions on campus, such as Frank Navarro, ASEWU Executive Vice President.
 MEChA also received the EWU Soaring Eagles Award for their outstanding service in Spring 2013.

 Several EWU/CEP students attended the 2013 Latino Education Achievement Program conference (LEAP) held in Tacoma, Washington.
 The purpose of this event was to involve adolescent Chican(a)o/Latin(a)o high school students in hopes of inspiring them to pursue higher education.

 Omega Delta Phi, a CEP affiliated Latino Greek fraternity at EWU, helped raise funds for their philanthropy, Court Appointed Special Advocates (CASA).
 CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to ensure they are not lost in the overburdened legal and social service system.
 Volunteers stay with each case until it is closed and the child is placed in a safe, permanent home.

 Each year the Chicano Education Program hosts a Welcome Back Reception, welcoming nearly 250 attendees.
 At this event, student organizations assist in the extended welcome to new and returning students, and CEP Scholarship recipients are recognized.

-Dr. Martin Garcia not only serves as the faculty advisor for M.E.Ch.A., he works with many CEP students on research.
-In fall 2013, Dr. Martin Garcia presented on a panel session titled: "Action Research: Community Struggles, Power, and Chicano/a Studies Scholarship" at the 2013 National Association for Chicana & Chicano Scholars Northwest Region Conference at the Evergreen State College in Olympia, WA.
+Martin Garcia, PhD not only serves as the faculty advisor for M.E.Ch.A., but he also works with many CEP students on research.
+In fall 2013, Professor Martin Garcia presented on a panel session titled: “Action Research: Community Struggles, Power, and Chicano/a Studies Scholarship” at the 2013 National Association for Chicana & Chicano Scholars Northwest Region Conference at the Evergreen State College in Olympia, WA.